 Conclusion

-Purchased a house with an idea of how much the
+Purchase a house with an idea of how much the

 house would be worth after repairs.
 HUD, VA, Agriculture, Fannie Mae and